Senior Carly Tinstman sets career-high with 13 saves in goal

-In 2014, led the team to a sixth seed in the Southern Conference Championships before falling to No. 3 seed Mercer 2-1 in the quarterfinals.
+In 2014, Miller led the team to a sixth seed in the Southern Conference Championships before falling to No. 3 seed Mercer 2-1 in the quarterfinals.
 Also during the season, under Miller's direction, senior defender Christina White was named to the SoCon second team while Chandler Arrowood was placed on the SoCon All-Freshman team.

-In 2013, led the team to its first double digit win season, 10 wins, since 2008 when the Catamounts amassed 13 victories.
+In 2013, led the team to its first double-digit win season, 10 wins, since 2008 when the Catamounts amassed 13 victories.
 Guided the team to a spot in the 2013 Southern Conference Tournament.

-In 2012, Milller had the first player in Catamount women's soccer history to earn both Southern Conference First Team honors as well as earn a spot on the All-Freshmen Team in Markie-Lynn Studnicky.In 2011, Miller had an All-Conference performer in Kayla Beauduy and also led the team to its first Southern Conference Tournament appearance since 2008 with a record of 9-10-1 and eighth place finish in the league.
+In 2012, Miller had the first player in Catamount women's soccer history to earn both Southern Conference First Team honors as well as earn a spot on the All-Freshmen Team in Markie-Lynn Studnicky.In 2011, Miller had an All-Conference performer in Kayla Beauduy and also led the team to its first Southern Conference Tournament appearance since 2008 with a record of 9-10-1 and eighth place finish in the league.

 In 2010, Miller returned to Cullowhee and had one player placed on the All-Freshman Team; Brittany Gendron.
 The team posted a 5-10-4 record and finished 10th in the SoCon.

 Miller replaces former head coach Tammy DeCesare, for whom he spent three seasons on the sidelines within Cullowhee before taking the head job at Catawba.
-During his first stop at WCU, Miller was the recruiting coordinator and was very involved in the academic oversight of the student athletes and the fund-raising efforts for the Catamounts.
-He additionally oversaw three graduate assistant coaches and trained the WCU goalkeepers for a program that posted a 32-23-8 overall mark and won the 2008 Southern Conference tournament title, advancing to the NCAA Tournament.
+During his first stop at WCU, Miller was the recruiting coordinator and was very involved in the academic oversight of the student-athletes and the fund-raising efforts for the Catamounts.
+He additionally oversaw three graduate assistant coaches and trained the WCU goalkeepers for a program that posted a 32-23-8 overall mark and won the 2008 Southern Conference Tournament title, advancing to the NCAA Tournament.
 He is also just the third head coach in the Catamount program's following DeCesare (2005-09), and Debbie Hensley, who led the program from its inception in 1999 through the 2004 season.

 In 2009 Miller lead the Catawba women's soccer team to a finish ranked sixth in the Southeast Region, just missing out on grabbing an at-large berth into the NCAA Division II Tournament.
 The Indians finished the season with a 13-5-2 record and were knocked out in the semifinal round of the South Atlantic Conference Tournament.
-Five Catawba players - including three freshmen - were named to the SAC All-conference team including a pair of first team selections.
+Five Catawba players - including three freshmen - were named to the SAC All-conference team including a pair of first-team selections.

-Prior to moving to the collegiate coaching ranks, Miller also got his first taste of coaching in Stanly County in central North Carolina, first as assistant at North Stanly High (1991-97) and then as head coach at West Stanly High in 1998.
+Prior to moving to the collegiate coaching ranks, Miller also got his first taste of coaching in Stanly County in central North Carolina, first as an assistant at North Stanly High (1991-97) and then as head coach at West Stanly High in 1998.

 Miller graduated from Pfeiffer in with a bachelor's degree in Sports Medicine and Exercise Science.
 He was a four-year varsity letter winner and team captain for the Pfeiffer men's soccer program along with assistant coach Todd Herman.